Fall Prevention for Seniors

 The Risk of Falling

 Falls are common among seniors.
 There are health conditions which increase the risk of falling.
 Weak legs and arms, imbalance when standing or walking, dizziness upon changing position, and vision and hearing impairments all add up to a fall risk for a senior.
-That’s why during a doctor’s visit, your nurse or doctor will usually ask a senior patient,”
+That’s why during a doctor’s visit, your nurse or doctor will usually ask a senior patient, “Have you fallen lately?”

 Have you fallen lately?
 When?
 How?”
 Falling is an important indicator of the patient’s health now and in the future.
 A person who is at a high risk of falling is less or completely incapable of living independently at home.
 A high risk of falling usually means that the senior needs to live in an assisted living facility, a nursing home, or have home health care aides at home.
 Certainly, the health care provider should authorize treatment that could help the patient improve his physical condition, such as rehabilitation therapy and physical and occupational therapy services.